A-I-dan/A-I-dan.github.io/_posts/2018-12-5-Artificial-Intelligence-Ethics-Through-The-Common-Good-Approach.md

 Quick Edit: After a I made a few revisions, I turned this essay in and received a 100%.

-I will post the link to the full version below as a PDF.
+I will post the link to the full version below as a PDF (before revisions).

 <a href='https://drive.google.com/file/d/1jGT8lJo4G6o9s3Fjg5xAOb27ll_PxY7G/view?usp=sharing' download='newfilename'>Download the PDF Here</a>